The Family-Ness: Humans

-A slightly mad scientist and hot air balloon pilot with a German-sounding accent who is set on proving the Loch Ness Monster's existence.
+A slightly mad scientist and hot air balloon pilot with a German accent who is set on proving the Loch Ness Monster's existence.
 He often does see one, but is always thwarted in proving it to anyone else either by the MacToot children or by the Nessies themselves (or both).
-He has tried every bizarre method imaginable to succeed in his aim from lowering a telescopic camera into the loch to catch the monster on film (but ended up having the telescope twisted by the Nessies so that all he shot was a seagull in the air) to pumping sherbet into the loch to try to bring out a monster in a bubble (but ended up falling into his machine and being carried away in one himself).
-The name Dumkopf means "stupid head" in German.The name was later used in an episode of Inspector Gadget for an unrelated character who was also, coincidentally, a mad scientist.
+He has tried every bizarre method imaginable to succeed in his aim: from lowering a telescopic camera into the loch, to setting up a haggis-and-chips bait trap.
+The name Dumkopf means "stupid head" in German.
+The name was later used in an episode of Inspector Gadget for an unrelated character who was also, coincidentally, a mad scientist.

 Nessies

 Most of the Nessies have aptronymic names.
 With one exception, the Nessies appear as very fat, yellowish dinosaurs with bulbous noses and bear little likeness to the stereotypical plesiosaurus/serpent appearance.